Vorlonhomeworld/BBCL/17 Sort of Nice.md

 ```

   The last line (**#'string-lessp :key #'cadar**) tells Common Lisp how were sorting this list out.
 First, we tell it to sort alphabetically, that's what the string-lessp is
 for.
-String-lessp is the equivalent of string< and string >.
-In this case (lessp) it's looking to see if string 1 is less than string 2, if it is, than it's true, otherwise
+String-lessp is the equivalent of string< and string>.
+In this case, (lessp), it's looking to see if string 1 is less than string 2, if it is, than it's true, otherwise
 it's false.
 The "#'" by the way is used to pass a function , by name, as an argument to another function.

   Once we tell it to sort alphabetically, we have to tell it **what** we want to sort by, first name, last name, job title.
 We establish that by using :key #'cadar.